attack-community/website/event.md

 The eight EU ATT&CK Community Workshop will take place, in virtual format, on 22 October 2021 from 2pm CET until 7pm CET (one hour longer than originally planned).
 The workshop is supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.

 Participation to this event is at no cost for the participants, but registration is required.
-We insist that you provide your real name, affiliation and a corporate email address in your registration.
-The registration page is available on the following link (European Commission conferences registration system):<a href="https://scic.ec.europa.eu/ew/register/dgscic/8th_EU_ATT_CK_Community_Workshop_22_October_2021_virtual/e/lk/g/30870/k/"> Registration for the 8th EU ATT&CK Workshop.</a>
+We insist that you provide your real name, affiliation and a corporate email address in your registration in the European Commission conferences registration system:<a href="https://scic.ec.europa.eu/ew/register/dgscic/8th_EU_ATT_CK_Community_Workshop_22_October_2021_virtual/e/lk/g/30870/k/"> Registration for the 8th EU ATT&CK Workshop.</a>

 # Agenda